Wittenberg: Coat of arms

 Rautenkranz or crancelin (literally "rue wreath"; see the Saxony article for more) across them symbolizing the town's founder Duke Albrecht II since 1262, when it appeared in his arms.

 The shield on the left is the Wittenberg district's arms.
 In 1356, Emperor Charles IV bestowed upon the Duke of Saxony-Wittenberg the honour of Elector.
 Wittenberg became an Electoral residence.
 The shield with its crossed swords stands for the office of "Arch-Marshal of the Holy Roman Empire" inextricably joined by the Electorate, brought to Wittenberg by Rudolf I. Both coats of arms continued to be used by the Wettins after the Ascanians died out.

 The flowing water at the foot of the shield symbolizes Wittenberg's location on the River Elbe.

-The fish is a salmon, which were once abundant in the Elbe.
+The fish is a salmon, which as once abundant in the Elbe.
 The fishermen, like all professions in town, got their own order in 1422, and the fish found its way onto their coat of arms.

 Economy and infrastructure

-The town is an important centre of chemical industry with the SKW Stickstoffwerke Piesteritz GmbH.
+The town is a centre of the chemical industry with the SKW Stickstoffwerke Piesteritz GmbH.
 The whole area of the industrial park covers more than 220 hectares with more than 1,500 workers.
-Wittenberg is also the headquarters of the eco-friendly web search engine Ecosia.
 Tourism plays a major role.
 Wittenberg is one of the top destinations in Saxony-Anhalt.

 Lutherstadt Wittenberg station is the main railway station.
 It connects Wittenberg hourly with Berlin to the north and Leipzig and Halle (Saale) to the south.
 The station was rebuilt to be more environmentally friendly and re-opened in December 2016.

 Theatre, culture and education

 Wittenberg has a long tradition of cultural events.
-The Central German State Theatre (Mitteldeutsches Landestheater) reached a great importance in GDR times.
+The Central German State Theatre (Mitteldeutsches Landestheater) reached great importance in GDR times.
 Since 1996, the town has staged open-air theatre shows based on the Lutheran history still alive in many historical places of the ancient town.
 As highlights, in 2001 and 2005, Fernando Scarpa became the artistic director of the "Bühne Wittenberg" (Stage Wittenberg), a project for theatre, art and culture in the whole of Germany which attracts many visitors to the town and whose success is known European-wide.
 On 2002 and 2003 Stefano Vagnini, Italian composer and organist created the music for Thesys and Luther Stories.
-Prince Hamlet is said to have studied in Wittenberg and it was the supposed home of Dr. Faustus.

-Wittenberg is seat of the Leucorea which is part of the Martin Luther University of Halle-Wittenberg, the largest university in Saxony-Anhalt.
+Wittenberg is the seat of the Leucorea which is part of the Martin Luther University of Halle-Wittenberg, the largest university in Saxony-Anhalt.